Eurovision Young Dancers: Participation

-Thirty-six countries have participated at least once.
+Broadcasters from thirty-six countries have participated at least once.
 These are listed here alongside the year in which they made their début:

 Hosting

-Most of the expense of the contest is covered by commercial sponsors and contributions from the other participating nations.
+Most of the expenses of the contest are covered by commercial sponsors, the host broadcaster, and contributions from the other participating broadcasters.
 The contest is considered to be a unique opportunity for promoting the host country as a tourist destination.
-The table below shows a list of cities and venues that have hosted the Eurovision Young Dancers, one or more times.
+The table below shows a list of cities and venues that have hosted Eurovision Young Dancers, one or more times.
 Future venues are shown in italics.
-With 3 contests, Poland is the country having hosted the most contests, albeit in different cities.
+With three contests, Poland is the country having hosted the most editions.